nf-core/rnaseq/README.md

 UPPMAX config profile and don't set project.

 ### Running using Docker
+First, install docker on your system : [Docker Installation Instructions](https://docs.docker.com/engine/installation/)

-You need to create a configuration file pointing to your reference genome files:
+You then need to create a configuration file pointing to your reference genome files:
 ```
 params {
   genomes {